open-edge-platform/edge-developer-kit-reference-scripts/docs/getting-started.md

 **What you get:**
 - Private AI chat interface
 - No data sent to external servers
-- Runs entirely on your Intel hardware
+- Runs entirely on your Intel® hardware

 ### Understanding What Happened

-1. **Hardware Detection:** The installer identified your specific Intel platform
+1. **Hardware Detection:** The installer identified your specific Intel® platform
 2. **Driver Installation:** GPU, NPU, and other drivers were configured
-3. **AI Framework:** OpenVINO and supporting tools were installed
+3. **AI Framework:** Intel® Distribution of OpenVINO™ Toolkit and supporting tools were installed
 4. **Optimization:** System was tuned for your hardware configuration

 ## Next Steps